 Oral surgery is typically defined as any procedure that involves surgery to the gums, jaw, and support structures of your teeth.
 While treatments like a filling or a dental crown are technically a type of “surgery,” they are not usually referred to as surgical treatments.

 At The Art of Dentistry, Dr. Kory Kirgegaard uses the latest imaging technology and surgical tools to provide excellent service.
-Learn more about minimally-invasive oral surgery now, or contact us for a consultation.
+Learn more about minimally-invasive oral surgery now, or contact us for a consultation. stop by our office located at 7550 W 160th Street, Overland Park, KS 66085.

 You can lose as much as 25% of your jaw bone 1 year after losing a tooth.
 This may require you to get a bone graft before getting a dental implant